pmongeon/CAIS2025/content/authors/admin/_index.md

 Another exciting first for the CAIS community is its partnership with Dalhousie University’s Department of Information Science annual student-run conference, Information Without Borders (IWB).
 We are thrilled to combine the rich tradition of Information Science students and professionals gathering for IWB in Halifax with this year’s CAIS conference, which we anticipate will contribute to a richer event and program.

 Finally, at CAIS, we believe that diversity is a strength that enriches our understanding and advances our discipline.
 By coming together and uniting our knowledge, we can create a vibrant mosaic of insights that reflects the complexity and diversity of the information landscape.
 We are happy to announce that with support from the Federation of the Social Sciences and Humanities, we are able to offer 25 registration scholarships for attendees.
-We welcome you to apply here:
+We welcome you to apply here:<a href = "https://link">https://link</a>

-As a reminder, the CAIS conference is free and open to all online, and free in-person to registered CAIS members.
+As a hybrid conreference, attendence is free and open to all online, and free in-person to registered CAIS members.
 You are welcome to join CAIS at any time by registering for a (free) student, regular ($40.00), or reduced rate ($20.00) membership at any time here: https://cais-acsi.ca/membership

 CAIS is committed to embracing diversity and incorporating a range of perspectives in the field of information science.
 We invite researchers, practitioners, and students from across Canada to join us in exploring the many facets of information science and its impact on individuals, communities, and society as a whole.